COGS108/Overview/COGS108-Syllabus.md

 TL;DR If you want a letter I advise you to work as an IA or RA or some other capacity with more than one professor.

-If you are bound for graduate school you will probably need support and letters from professors or someone else who has done graduate training.
-Many students ask professors they have taken a class from (including me), but I want you to know this is a bad idea.
+If you are bound for graduate school you will probably need letters from 2 or 3 people.
+Many students ask professors they have taken a class from, but I want you to know this is a bad idea.
 You really want to get a letter from someone you have worked with more closely, who knows your talents and personality from experience working together with you over a long time.
 You are one of hundreds of students I will have this quarter.
 TBH with relatively few exceptions I will not know you well.
 To get a solid letter from a prof, you want to be a research assistant, independent study, honors thesis advisee, or instructional assistant.
-If you are interested in grad school you need to have done the work before the beginning of senior year; letters are needed in Nov/Dec of your senior year for the following Fall admission.
+If you are interested in grad school you need to have done the work _before_ the beginning of senior year; letters are needed in Nov/Dec of your senior year for the following Fall admission.

-If you are just one of the hundreds of students in a class, almost every prof (including me) will write a letter that is roughly "STUDENT was in my CLASS where they got an A+".
+If you are just one of the hundreds of students in a class, then most profs (including me) probably won't write you a letter.
+If they do, at best you will get a letter that is roughly "STUDENT was in my CLASS where they got an A+".
 Every graduate school admission committee in the world can read between the lines and see that this is not a good recommendation.
 Any kind of selective program will probably take a hard pass given a letter like that.

-But almost every prof (including me) will write letters that go much much harder and into great detail about your qualities if you are one of our assistants.
+If you are an assistant (research/instructional/etc) or an honors advisee then your mentor will definitely write you a letter.
+And the letter you will go much much harder and into great detail about your qualities.
 And that kind of detailed, informative letter is what graduate admissions committees want to see.

 What if you don’t have the right history to get a detailed letter from a professor?
-I think that a detailed letter from another source is probably better for admissions than a minimum letter from a prof. Ask your manager from when you did an internship related to your chosen field, the head of a volunteer organization you work with, a grad student you worked for on a research project, etc.
+I think that a detailed letter from another source is probably better for admissions than a minimum letter from a prof. Ask your manager from when you did an internship related to your chosen field, the head of a volunteer organization you work with, a grad student you worked for on a research project, etc.  Someone that has been to grad school is best, but even someone without grad experience who knows you well is a potentially useful letter.

-All that being said, if you want a minimum letter you can ask.
-But (a) the letter will not help you get into a top program, and (b) I will only write these for a double handful of students per quarter and I will not submit more than 8 letters per student, (c) I will only write a letter for you if you are in the top 10% of the grade distribution for your quarter.
+WARNING:  I have had to scale back my minimum letter writing for students in my class.
+You can ask, I will probably say no.  Because of other time commitments I will only write minimum letters for a handful of students per quarter  who were in the top 10% of the grade distribution.
+And because this class is so easy, don't assume just because you have an A+ that you are in that top 10%.

 ### What should you call me?

-Most students call me Professor or Professor Fleischer or Dr. Fleischer.
+Most students call me Professor Fleischer or Dr. Fleischer.
+My last name is pronounced "fly-sure".
+My pronouns are he/him.

 If you’re into old skool slam dunks you can call me Dr. J. I'm also perfectly happy if you call me Jason, but not all professors are OK with that kind of informality.
 Please do not address me as Mr. Fleischer; if you're going to use an honorific please use the one that people expect in the situation.

 ### What I should call you

 I should call you by your preferred name, with the correct pronunciation and any honorific or pronouns you choose.
-Please correct me (either in the chat, out loud on zoom, or via email/Campuswire after the fact...however you're most comfortable) if I ever make a mistake.
+Please correct me if I ever make a mistake.

 ### How to Get Your Question(s) Answered and/or Provide Feedback